-From this screen you'll see your own personal templates as well as any others you can access based on security roles or direct assignment.
+From this screen you'll see your own personal templates.
+You can also access Global templates by updating the block's settings.

 Creating a Merge Document

 As mentioned previously, Rock currently supports two different merge document formats: HTML and Word.
 Below we cover how to create a merge document for each format.